Frequently Asked Questions: SUNY Cortland Tobacco-free Policy1

 13. What if someone continues to use tobacco after I have reminded them about the policy?

-You may report repeated student violators to the Student Conduct Office and employees to human resources.
+You may report repeated student violators to the Student Conduct Office and employees to Human Resources or ASC if an ASC employee.
 Other violators including visitors will be reported to the University Police Department.

-14. How will the tobacco-free policy be enforced?
+14. How is the tobacco-free policy being enforced?

 The intent of this policy is to be preventive rather than punitive.
 For employees and students, violations of this policy will be addressed through educational and corrective measures.
 Educational measures include referral to tobacco-cessation programs, tobacco treatment and supportive coaching.
 In instances where a person refuses to observe the policy, a student will be referred to the Student Conduct Office and an employee will be reported to their supervisor.

-15. What is being done to make employees and students aware of this policy?
+15. What was and is being done to make employees and students aware of this policy?

-Members of the Tobacco-Free Advisory Committee have been presenting to and interacting with a wide variety of students and employees.
+Members of the Tobacco-Free Advisory Committee have presented to and interacted with a wide variety of students and employees.
 Open meetings, presentations and publications have been distributed throughout campus.
+Continual reminders are inserted into communications with students, employees, and visitors.
 The following is a list of some awareness efforts: